 ---|---|---|---|---|

-Blast Courses in the Humanities | The Alexander Grass Humanities Institute invites grad students across the humanities and humanistic social sciences to submit their proposals for Blast Courses in the Humanities. | Humanities and Humanistic Social Sciences | | Visit Website |
+Blast Courses in the Humanities | The Alexander Grass Humanities Institute invites graduate students across the humanities and humanistic social sciences to submit their proposals for Blast Courses in the Humanities.
+Blast Courses in the Humanities are interactive, free summer courses where members of the public are invited to join an online, flexible, and fun group as you dive into five weeks of ideas, questions, and skills centered on a special topic. | Humanities and Humanistic Social Sciences | | Visit Website |

-Collaborative Teaching Fellows Program | The Collaborative Teaching Fellows program aims to give Graduate students and postdoctoral fellows at Johns Hopkins a hands-on teaching experience with mentorship and coaching from exemplary undergraduate teaching faculty at local partner institutions such as Loyola, Goucher, Notre Dame of MD, Stevenson and Morgan State | All JHU | | Go to Page |
+Collaborative Teaching Fellows Program | The Collaborative Teaching Fellows program aims to give graduate students and postdoctoral fellows at Johns Hopkins a hands-on teaching experience with mentorship and coaching from exemplary undergraduate teaching faculty at local partner institutions such as Loyola, Goucher, Notre Dame of MD, Stevenson and Morgan State. | All JHU | | Go to Page |

 Dean’s Teaching Fellowship | The Dean’s Teaching Fellowship (DTF) of the Office of the Dean of Arts and Sciences is designed to foster innovation in the undergraduate curriculum, to give advanced graduate students experience teaching their own undergraduate courses, and to provide funding for graduate research.
 This prestigious fellowship provides graduate students an opportunity to grow both as educators and scholars by allowing them to propose, design and offer an undergraduate seminar course. | Krieger School of Arts and Sciences | | Visit Website |

 Engineering Innovation Pre-College Programs | Engineering Innovation Pre-College Programs are courses offered to high school students either online or in-person (summer only).
-Students have the opportunity to earn three college credits from Johns Hopkins University for each program they complete. | All JHU | | Visit Website |
+Students can earn three college credits from Johns Hopkins University for each program they complete. | All JHU | | Visit Website |

 Gordis Teaching Fellowships | Through support from the Deans of the Krieger School of Arts and Sciences and the Bloomberg School of Public Health, the Gordis Teaching Fellowship program supports up to 10 fellows per year to teach small, seminar-style courses in the Undergraduate Program in Public Health Studies.
 Gordis Fellows receive $8,000 for teaching a course.
 Fellows may not co-teach a course with another student. | Bloomberg School of Public Health | | Email Natalie Boyd |